pritam12426/puchcon/README.md

-# PUSH SYSTEM CONFIGURATION TO GITHUB.
+# Push System Configuration To Github.